SubsidieMeesters logoSubsidieMeesters

 Introduction

-In a global changing world, the sediment regime has emerged as a dominant actor in the modification of river catchments.
-The sediment regime refers to the sediment budget (amount, type, and timing of sediment inputs, outputs, and storage) of a river system as well as the way water and sediment interact to drive river conditions.
+In a globally changing world, the sediment regime has emerged as a dominant actor in the modification of river catchments.
+The sediment regime refers to the sediment budget (amount, type, and timing of sediment inputs, outputs, and storage) of a river system, as well as the way water and sediment interact to drive river conditions.

 The tenet of this proposal is to describe and determine the global change impacts on sediment fluxes at all scales relevant for river catchment management by means of a modelling approach that can account for natural stochasticity and global change uncertainty.